Robert von Heine-Geldern: Biography

 After the annexation of Austria to Nazi Germany in March 1938, his licence to teach was revoked for antisemitic motives.
 Therefore, he did not return from a lecture tour to the United States on which he had embarked two months earlier.
 Through World War II, he lived as a refugee in New York City, where he worked at the anthropological department of the American Museum of Natural History and lectured at New York University and Columbia University.
 Heine-Geldern was active in anti-fascist Austrian emigrants' organisations, creating the Austrian-American League together with Irene Harand in 1939 and later joining the Free Austrian Movement.
 Together with Margaret Mead, Ralph Linton, Adriaan J. Barnouw and Claire Holt he founded the East Indies Institute of America in 1941 which later became the Southeast Asia Institute.
 In 1943 Heine-Geldern was appointed professor at the Asia Institute in New York.

 He returned to Vienna in 1949 where he was reinstated as associate professor of Asian prehistory, art history and ethnology a year later.
-Heine-Geldern was instrumental in rebuilding the Vienna University's Institute of Ethnology, but was only awarded a full professorship in 1955, three years before his retirement.
+Heine-Geldern was instrumental in rebuilding the University of Vienna's Institute of Ethnology, but was only awarded a full professorship in 1955, three years before his retirement.
 As Emeritus he continued to work at the institute until his death in Vienna in 1968.

 Heine-Geldern was active in starting Southeast Asian studies as an academic field, and his essay on "Conceptions of State and Kingship in Southeast Asia," (1942) is now classic.
 He was awarded a medal by the Viking Fund, and was a member of the Austrian Academy of Sciences, Royal Asiatic Society, Royal Anthropological Institute, and the École française d'Extrême-Orient.